cnguyen-uk/An-Introduction-to-SQL/README.md

 GROUP BY year;
 ```

 Furthermore, we can further filter our grouped result set. since `GROUP BY` cannot be followed by `WHERE`, we must instead use the `HAVING` command, often used with aggregate functions.
-Continuing from the above example, if we were only interested in years which published a significant number of books, then we could use the following statement.
+Continuing from the above example, if we were only interested in years which published a significant number of books, then we could use the following statement:

 ```SQL
 SELECT year, COUNT(*)